A Romantic Getaway

 1. BREATHE IT ALL IN, 4 P.M.

-Upon your arrival, why wait to embrace the beauty of this Shenandoah National Park gateway community?
-Make your first stop at Rappahannock Cellars for a premium wine tasting ($12).
+Upon your arrival, embrace the beauty of this Shenandoah National Park gateway community.
+Make your first stop at Rappahannock Cellars for a premium wine tasting.
 You will be greeted by one of their fabulous wine attendants and walked through your many options for tasting award-winning wines.
 They also have a light fare menu available should you need a snack to hold you over to dinner.
-If wine is not your cup of tea, don’t despair.
-Dida’s Distillery is located on the same stunning foothills property.
+Dida’s Distillery is also located on the same stunning foothills property.
 The winery and distillery share a breathtaking view of the Blue Ridge Mountains where these former California winemakers now offer groundbreaking vodka, gin, and brandy, all made from their own grapes.
 Relax with an aperitif and breathe in the beauty.

 2. “EXCEPTIONAL CUISINE WORTH A SPECIAL JOURNEY”, 7 P.M.

-Located in the historic village of Washington, Virginia, The Inn at Little Washington remains the first and only three-star restaurant in the nation’s capital and the only Michelin-rated restaurant in Virginia.
+Located in the historic village of Washington, Virginia, The Inn at Little Washington is the only Michelin-rated restaurant in Virginia.
 Here, the dining rooms are pure fantasy – a wondrous cocoon of whimsical luxury and romance.
-Chef/Proprietor Patrick O’Connell’s creations arrive as if served by invisible hands, each course more dazzling than the last ($265).
+Chef/Proprietor Patrick O’Connell’s creations arrive as if served by invisible hands, each course more dazzling than the last.
 Their 14,000 bottle wine cellar includes the finest offerings from Bordeaux, Burgundy, California, and Virginia.
 After dinner, consider a stroll around the charming town of Washington.
 It is one of the few unspoiled villages left in America and it hasn’t changed much since 1749 when George Washington first surveyed and named the streets.

 Saturday